AFract/DirectX-Vortice-samples/readme.md

+## Surround test

-This program uses C# Vortice.XAudio2 DirectX's XAudio2 wrapper to play a sound on each speaker of a 5.1 surround system (Vortice version 3.8.2, last available in march 2026)
+This program uses C# **Vortice.XAudio2** DirectX's XAudio2 wrapper to play a sound on each speaker of a 5.1 surround system (Vortice version 3.8.2, last available in march 2026)

 It's a console program (I plan to make it visual later), with so far 5 features :